henryleunghk/flutter-native-text-input/README.md

 # Native Text Input for Flutter

 A text input widget built using the native `UITextView` on iOS (this package only supports iOS for now).
+For text view, please refer to [flutter-native-text-view](https://github.com/henryleunghk/flutter-native-text-view).

 ## Installation